 Local government affairs are divided into two levels.
 Regional matters are handled by theRegional Government of Callao (Gobierno Regional del Callao), which is located in front of theJorge Chávez International Airport.[7]
 Affairs such as city cleaning, promoting of sports and basic services are handled by the Provincial Municipality of Callao, which is headquartered in theCallao District.
 Also, each of the six districts has its own Municipality which handles matters in their respective jurisdictional areas.

-The rest of Callao Region is composed of the islands ofSan Lorenzo,El Frontón, Cavinzas andPalomino, which all together have an area of 17.63 square kilometres (6.81 sq mi).
+The rest of Callao Region is composed of the islands ofSan Lorenzo,El Frontón, Cavinzas andPalomino, which all together have an area of 17.63 km2 (6.81 sq mi).

 Jorge Chávez International Airport (IATA: LIM, ICAO: SPJC), known as Aeropuerto Internacional Jorge Chávez in Spanish, is Peru's main international and domestic airport.
-It is located inCallao district, 12 km (7.5 mi) northwest from theHistoric Centre of Lima.
+It is located inCallao district, 12 km (7.5 mi) northwest from theHistoric Center of Lima.
 Callao is the port city nowfully integrated withLima, the nation's capital.
 In 2008, the airport handled 8,288,506 passengers and 98,733 aircraft movements.
+The airport was expanded in 2025 with the construction of a new terminal, increasing its capacity to 40 million passengers per year.
+The old terminal was closed and will be converted into a logistics center.